 Providing written documentation of a disability and requesting accommodations is the responsibility of the student.
 Neither the University nor instructional staff has the responsibility to provide any accommodation which is not requested.
 Should you believe that accommodations have been inappropriately denied, you should bring this matter to the attention of the Director of Services for Students with Disabilities immediately.
 A formal grievance policy statement can be found in the Student Academic Grievance Procedures.

-Additional information regarding your rights and responsibilities in reference to students with disabilities at the postsecondary education level is provided by the U.S. Department of Education, Office for Civil Rights at the following link: Know Your Rights.
+Additional information regarding your rights and responsibilities in reference to students with disabilities at the postsecondary education level is provided by the U.S. Department of Education, Office for Civil Rights on the Know Your Rights website.